andela-technology/qualified-docs/content/reference/languages/javascript/karma-tdd.md

 Qualified has support for testing in-browser code using Karma with Mocha.

-There is very little changes necessary from testing normal code, except your code will be run inside a PhantomJS headless browser, enabling you to test browser-specific events.
+There are few changes necessary from testing normal code, except your code will be run inside a PhantomJS headless browser, enabling you to test browser-specific events.

 ## Language Version

-All code run in the browser is transpiled via Babel, so you can safely use ES2015 code.
+All code run in the browser is compiled via `tsc`, so you can safely use ES2015 code.

 ## Using Mocha

-Mocha in Karma works the same as the normal [javascript/mocha-tdd](/reference/languages/javascript/mocha-tdd), with one exception: _Chai_ will already be loaded for you, with `expect`, `should`, and `assert` all available, no `require()` necessary.
+Mocha in Karma works the same as the normal [javascript/mocha-tdd](/reference/languages/javascript/mocha-tdd), with one exception: _Chai_ will already be loaded for you, with `expect` and `assert` all available, no `require()` necessary.

 > ### Note on Chai Failure Reporting
 >
 > By default Chai truncates objects and arrays over `40` characters in length.
 If you want to show longer objects (especially arrays) to candidates, you should add the following to your `preloaded` section:
 >
 > ```js